vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/joining/dmb-joining-MOTU.md

 ### Skill

-At a minimum, you must have mastery of the same skills as a {ref}`Package Set Uploader <membership-in-packageset>` would have.
+At a minimum, you must have mastery of the same skills as a {ref}`Package Set Uploader <dmb-joining-packageset>` would have.
 Work through all the items on that page's {ref}`training and preparation <packageset-training-and-preparation>` section, focusing on anything you're uncomfortable with.

 The main difference with MOTU is *breadth*.